Mortecha/Unity-Camera-Controllers/README.md

 Contains:
 - Flythrough Camera Controller:
-  A camera controller that works just like Unity's editor camera, good for showing off larger areas and allow the user to view assets from many different angles.
+    - A camera controller that works just like Unity's editor camera, good for showing off larger areas and allow the user to view assets from many different angles.

- - Top Down Shooter Camera Controller
+ - Top Down Shooter Camera Controller:
-  Ideal for top down Shooting, it finds the central point between the tareget object, usually the player and the mouse cursor, giving the player a good view of what they are shooting at, is also helpful for allowing the player to look at areas of inteerest fir this perspective.
+    - Ideal for top down shooting, it finds the central point between the target object, usually the player and the mouse cursor, giving the player a good view of what they are shooting at, it's also helpful for allowing the player to look at areas of interest from this perspective.